ngeor/blog/_posts/2017/2017-03-29-publishing-my-first-maven-package-with-travis.md

 - travis
 ---

-A little bit more than a month ago, I created an <a href="{{ site.baseurl }}/2017/02/25/a-quickstart-maven-archetype-for-java-8.html">improved Maven archetype project</a>.
+A little bit more than a month ago, I created an <a href="{% post_url 2017/2017-02-25-a-quickstart-maven-archetype-for-java-8 %}">improved Maven archetype project</a>.
 Similar to the default quickstart archetype, but for Java 8 and with recent jUnit dependency.
 In order for someone to use it, they'd have to clone the repo, as I had not published it in Maven.
 After a bit of studying, I figured out what is needed to make the package public.
 More importantly, I implemented the process in Travis, so that a new version gets published automatically.

 <!--more-->